 History of the Carolina Dog

-The Carolina dog is thought to have come to the United States by means of passage through the Bering Strait when merchants came from Asia to North America.
-Through the years, individual dogs escaped, becoming feral and gradually migrating towards the southeastern United States.
-Today, the breed has become known as the Carolina dog.
+The Carolina dog is thought to have come to the U.S. by means of passage through the Bering Strait when merchants came from Asia to North America.
+Through the years, individual dogs escaped, becoming feral and gradually migrating towards the southeastern U.S. Today, the breed has become known as the Carolina dog.

 Descendants of these dogs that started life in the far north reaches of the North American continent can still be found living wild in Georgia and South Carolina, typically among pine forests or near swamps.